 - We are against the use of high-stakes testing in our schools.

-- Schools should have a diverse curriculum beyond the emphasis on ELA and math.
+- W believe schools should have a diverse curriculum beyond the emphasis on ELA and math.

 Western New Yorkers for Public Education Steering Committee:

-Mary Bieger - Public education advocate, 15 year elementary educator, and mother of three public school children
+Mary Bieger - Public education advocate, 15 year elementary educator, school board member, and WNY parent of three public school children

-Molly Dana - WNY parent of two children ages 7 & 10, and public education advocate
+Molly Dana - WNY parent of two children and public education advocate

 Candy Ditkowski - WNY parent of three children and public education advocate